TamTunnel/Apache-TacticalMesh/docs/production-hardening.md

 # Production Hardening Guide

-This guide provides security hardening recommendations for deploying Apache TacticalMesh in operational defense, disaster response, or production environments.
+This guide provides security hardening recommendations for deploying TacticalMesh in operational defense, disaster response, or production environments.

 > [!WARNING]
 > **IMPORTANT**: This guide provides general security recommendations.
 Organizations are responsible for their own security assessments, ATOs, and compliance with applicable regulations.